It wasn't until yesterday that I realized why good-hearted Rhode Island divorce lawyers like myself are scarce.

 Finally, a disagreement arose between myself and my client.
 The client was being rather unreasonable under the circumstances.
 The client's expectations were well out of line with what the client could reasonably expect a court to order under the circumstances or a lawyer to do to try to achieve.
 They were also out of line with what any attorney should be expected to do with a year of work without compensation and another $400+ still owed from a year prior for what amounted to something merely vindictive against the spouse.

-Of course lawyers are only people.
+Lawyers are people.
 I tried to discuss it reasonably with the client.
-The client's unreasonableness at this juncture caused prevented me from objectively and zealously advocating for the client's interests.
+The client's unreasonableness at this juncture prevented me from objectively and zealously advocating for the client's interests.

 I determined that I had to withdraw from the case since I was no longer willing to act as the client directed.
 Though there were many issues and other incidents that lead to the disagreement with the client, it was this last triggering event by the client's demands that caused a rift that prevented me from representing the client as was required by my ethical code of conduct.
 I filed a Motion to Withdraw as well as a Motion for a Lien on the House Sale Proceeds to obtain the remainder of what I was owed.